-To schedule an Orientation, see information on the Orientation class web page.
+To attend an Orientation (in person or online), see information on the Orientation class web page.

 To schedule a mediation, go to Family Court Services at the Family Court on the 5th floor.
 See the Family Justice Center Courthouse page for hours.
 Or call, (408) 534-5600 and listen for the Family Court Services option.

 FCS Waiting Room policies: You must have an appointment with FCS to use our waiting room, on the 5th floor of the Family Justice Center Courthouse.

 If you do not have an appointment, please wait on the main floor.
 Please try not to bring children unless you have been asked to bring them.

 If your children are with you and you haven't been asked to bring them, please bring a family member to stay with the children on the main floor while you are upstairs.